 Provide access to and promote preservation of born digital and historic archival materials and records.
 Potential jobs include digital asset management, digital preservation and curation, corporate archives, government archives, special collections, tribal libraries archives and museums (coursework only available in on campus program) Read more about the concentration in archives.

-Data/Information Management & Analytics:
+Data/Information Management & Analytics (DIA):

 Work in corporate, government, research, education or other nonprofit settings to apply skills in research, analysis and managing information and data flows.
 Potential jobs include information/data analysis & visualization, knowledge management,prospect research, systems analysis, records management and compliance, research data management, information systems analysis and project management.
 Read more about the concentration in data/information management and analytics.

-People and Information Technology:
+UX and Information Technology:

 Design, develop and manage information technologies to help people and solve problems.
 Potential jobs include: User experience and web design, digital humanities, digital asset management & curation, database and data management, IT training/instruction.
-Read more about the concentration in People and Information Technology.
+Read more about the concentration in UX and Information Technology.

 Develop innovative new standards and systems to organize and arrange access to current and emerging information sources.
 Potential jobs include metadata expert, cataloger, taxonomy and ontology construction, XML and linked data specialist, database manager, systems analysis and project management.
 Read more about the concentration in Information Organization.

 Named Certificates are optional enhancements to the generalist master’s degree.
 Named certificates provide formal recognition that a student has completed a defined set of courses representing a particular concentration.
 Each requires specific courses, and in some cases may require additional credit hours.
-The following named certificates can be completed as part of the SLIS degree:
+The following named certificates can be completed as part of the iSchool MA degree:

 Innovation and Organizational Change Certificate: